We continue with the ESP8266 and ESP32 tutorials by seeing how to use the ESP8266 as an HTTP client.

 }

 In a future post, we will see how to use these functions to consume a REST API and interact with other devices.
-But that will be later, after we have seen the rest of the more basic aspects of the ESP8266.
+But that will be later, once we have seen the rest of the more basic aspects of the ESP8266.

-Download the code
+Download the Code

 All the code from this post is available for download on Github.

-Version for the ESP8266: https://github.com/luisllamasbinaburo/ESP8266-Examples
+Version for ESP8266: https://github.com/luisllamasbinaburo/ESP8266-Examples

-Version for the ESP32: https://github.com/luisllamasbinaburo/ESP32-Examples
+Version for ESP32: https://github.com/luisllamasbinaburo/ESP32-Examples